 Bandirma II combined cycle power plant make-up

-Bandirma II is a single shaft design combined-cycle power plant comprising an SGT5-8000H gas turbine, an SST5-5000 steam turbine and an SGen5-3000W water-cooled generator from Siemens.
-The plant can increase to full power generation in 30 minutes.
+Bandirma II is a single shaft design combined-cycle power plant comprising an SGT5-8000H gas turbine, SST5-5000 steam turbine and SGen5-3000W water-cooled generator from Siemens.
+The plant can achieve full power generation in 30 minutes.

-The Siemens SGT5-8000H gas turbine, with a gross power output of 400MW, generates more than 570MW in combined cycle operations.
-The high-performance four stage gas turbine is equipped with fast-acting variable guide vanes to achieve faster cycling capability.
-It uses Siemens hydraulic clearance optimisation (HCO) active turbine clearance control system to offset engine performance losses.
+The Siemens SGT5-8000H gas turbine, with a gross power output of 400MW, generates more than 570MW in combined-cycle mode.
+The high-performance four-stage gas turbine is equipped with fast-acting variable guide vanes to achieve faster cycling capability.
+It uses the Siemens hydraulic clearance optimisation (HCO) active turbine clearance control system to offset engine performance losses.

-The SST5-5000 steam turbine, featuring a combined high-pressure/intermediate-pressure reverse-flow cylinder and a double flow low-pressure cylinder, is designed to operate at a steam pressure of up to 190bar and steam temperature of up to 600°C. The turbine offers a power output ranging between 120MW to 500MW in combined cycle application.
+The SST5-5000 steam turbine, featuring a combined high-pressure/intermediate-pressure reverse-flow cylinder and double-flow low-pressure cylinder, is designed to operate at a steam pressure of up to 190bar and steam temperature of up to 600°C. The turbine offers a power output ranging between 120MW to 500MW in combined-cycle mode.

 The Bandirma II plant uses a dry type cooling system with a 135m-high cooling tower.

 Generation and transmission of power from Bandirma II power plant

 Natural gas mixed with over pressurised gas is burnt in the combustion chamber before passing through the gas turbine for first level electricity generation.

 The resulting hot gases from the combustion process are dispatched to the waste heat boiler where steam is generated.
 The hot and high-pressure steam is then sent to turn the steam turbine, for second level electricity generation at the plant.